What is the Floods Directive?

 - economic activity

-Who is responsible for implementing the Floods Directive in Northern Ireland?
+Who is responsible for implementing the Floods Directive Regulations in Northern Ireland?

-The Department for Infrastructure is the competent authority for implementing the Directive in Northern Ireland in partnership with a number of other statutory bodies, including Northern Ireland Water and local councils.
+The Department for Infrastructure is the competent authority for implementing the Floods Directive Regulations in Northern Ireland in partnership with a number of other statutory bodies, including Northern Ireland Water and local councils.

-What are the main requirements of the Floods Directive?
+What are the main requirements of the Floods Directive Regulations?

-The Floods Directive is delivered in three stages:
+The Floods Directive Regulations are delivered in three stages: